spencermutch/spencermutch.github.io/projects/project2.md

 While our unlock method works reliably, we found that sometimes it can be challenging to remember the exact spot in a 3D space that is required to unlock the phone.
 This led us to slightly increasing the margin of error for unlocking the phone, and we believe we have found a good balance between security and usability.<br><br>

 <b>What we would change:</b><br>
 Given more time we would’ve liked to add a level of customizability to the project, such as allowing the user to pick from certain models to use as their AR object.
-We also would have considered some accessibility options, as this method requires the user to be able to move around a relatively open space, which may not be possible in some situations.<br><br>
+We also would have considered some accessibility options, as this method requires the user to be able to move around a relatively open space, which may not be possible in some situations.

 </p>
 <div>